Can I Get Life Insurance With A Pre-Existing Condition?

 Once a carrier has this information, you are put into a risk classification group.
 In general, the lower your risk, the less you might have to pay in premiums.

-For example, a healthy 30-year-old could be classified in the lowest risk group, while a 65-year-old with a history of high blood pressure could be put into a higher risk group.
-Because they are deemed risker, the 65-year old's premiums are likely higher, even for the same type of coverage.
+For example, a healthy 30-year-old could be classified in the lowest risk group, while a 66-year-old with a history of high blood pressure could be put into a higher risk group.
+Because they are deemed riskier, the 66-year old's premiums are likely higher, even for the same type of coverage.

 Every life insurance provider has a list of pre-existing medical conditions, which can include:

 Depending on the carrier, as well as the severity of your pre-existing condition, you may still qualify for life insurance.
-In fact, many people with pre-existing conditions can get the coverage they need.
+In fact, many people with pre-existing conditions can get at least some of the coverage they need.

 Life insurance applications get evaluated on an individual basis because everyone is different.
 So, when it comes to getting a life insurance policy, it's important to remember that just because you have a certain pre-existing condition, it doesn't mean you may never qualify for coverage.